2026 Women’s Health Research Symposium Program

 Mentor: Crystal Schiller, PHD, University of North Carolina at Chapel Hill, Department of Psychiatry, Center for Women's Mood Disorders

 Description: My research examines the pathophysiology and predictors of affective distress and disorders during the perimenopause, as well as the development of new interventions to prevent and treat these burdensome illnesses.
+In this analysis we examined the spectrum of affective symptoms present in perimenopausal depression.
+Irritability and anxiety are also prominent symptoms and are correlated with overall depression symptom burden.

 P-19